StuartGJohnson/AA203_project/README.md

 Files in the repo are:

 1. `scp_*, sim_*, resim_*`:
-SCP run directories are named as scp_YYMMDD-HHMMSS, PDE simulations are named as sim_YYMMDD-HHMMSS, and re-simulations as resim_YYMMDD-HHMMSS.
+SCP run directories are named as `scp_YYMMDD-HHMMSS`, PDE simulations are named as `sim_YYMMDD-HHMMSS`, and re-simulations as `resim_YYMMDD-HHMMSS`.
 A re-simulation is a simulation run using the spatio-temporal control found in the corresponding SCP run.
 2. `reports`: LaTex and generated pdf files.
 The LaTex files reference output in run directories for figures.
 3. `test_convergence.py / convergence_test*`: code and output related to PDE spatial convergence with grid resolution.
 4. `test_control.py / test_control_*.json`: code and output related to adaptive trust region/spatial grid refinement results.
 These results are used in the second follow-up report.
 Running all tests in this file should produce most of the output required for the follow-up report (see reports/post-final.tex).